What is a risk-based divestment?

 Divestment is a last resort

-Altogether, we have made 526 divestments decisions since 2012.
+We divested from 49 companies in 2024 following assessments of governance and sustainability risks.
+Of these, 27 decisions involved companies that entered the fund's benchmark index during the year.
+We identified companies with significantly heightened risks across a variety of sustainability topics, including potential violations of human and labour rights, insufficient management of corruption risk, and business models highly exposed to environmental risk.
+Altogether, we have made 575 divestments decisions since 2012.
 We do not publish information on which companies we divest from, but we are open about the criteria for these decisions and about the types of ESG risk that have led to divestments.

 Impact on the fund’s equity returns

-Since 2012, risk-based divestments have increased the cumulative return on equity management by 0.44 percentage point, or 0.02 percentage point annually.
-Risk-based divestments linked to climate change and human rights have increased the cumulative return on equity management by 0.23 and 0.09 percentage point respectively.
-Those linked to corruption have decreased the cumulative return on equity management by 0.03 percentage point.
+Since 2012, risk-based divestments have increased the cumulative return on equity management by 0.65 percentage point, or 0.02 percentage point annually.
+Risk-based divestments linked to climate change and human rights have increased the cumulative return on equity management by 0.30 and 0.16 percentage point respectively.

 Insights into our company investments